zephyrproject-rtos/zephyr/doc/collaboration/collaboration_gerrit.rst

 contains a reference to the final branch where the code should reside once accepted.

-For |project|, the special branch is called refs/for/master .
+For the |project|, the special branch is called refs/for/master .

 1. Push the current local development branch to the gerrit server, type: